gloryjay/alx-system_engineering-devops/0x00-shell_basics/README.md

-command that lists all the files and directories of the current directory, separated by commas (,)
+create a script that moves all the files beginning with an uppercase letter to the drectory /tmp/u